singajeet/DataIntegrator/scripts/core/Core.rst

-Documentation for the Core Module
+Documentation for the Core package
 *****************************************

 .. automodule:: scripts.core